d-qn/heatbarWithRHighcharts/README.md

-# Interactive heatmap-barchat with R/highcharts
+# Interactive heatmap-barchart with R/highcharts

 ## Introduction

-This document describes the procedure to create an interactive a heatmap-barchart ("heatbar"??).
-A screenshot below, interactive examples of such graphic can be seen here:
+This document describes the procedure to create an interactive a heatmap-barchart ("heatbar"??) from R. A screenshot below, interactive examples of such graphic can be seen here:

-This chart is fully created in R, by leveraging [highcharts](http://www.highcharts.com) (javacript charting library) from R. It takes only about a dozen lines of R code to create such interactive chart.
+This chart is fully created in R, leveraging [highcharts](http://www.highcharts.com) (javacript charting library) from R. It takes only about a dozen lines of R code to create such interactive chart.

 If you are already proficient with javacript, such as with [d3](http://d3js.org) or [Highcharts](http://www.highcharts.com) (not my case), there is probably not much to gain for you from this tutorial.
 But if you mainly know R and wishes to create such an interactive chart, please read on :-)

 ## About the graphic type
 The live example shows all Swiss people's initiatives, each square being a ballot colored based on the % of yes votes.
 So on one hand, it is a bar/column chart showing the number of ballots over the years.
 On the other hand, it is a heatmap with each ballot being colored according to the % of yes.
 The interactivity with a tooltip showing the title of each ballot is a nice explorative feature.

 So technically, this graphic is simply a heatmap coerced into a column chart.
 One could achieve something similar with an interactive dot chart.

 ## Create the chart

 ### Getting started

 You will need to have installed the R package [rCharts](http://rcharts.io), a wonderful wrapper for multiple javascript charting libraries.
-For that you need devtools installed.
-In R
+For that, you need devtools installed.
+In R:

 ```R
 install.packages("devtools")